-GBIC2: the 2nd Global Biodiversity Information Conference
+GBIC2: the 2nd Global Biodiversity Informatics Conference

 Delivering biodiversity knowledge in the information age

-The first GBIC conference took place in Copenhagen, Denmark in July 2012 and led to the publication of the Global Biodiversity Informatics Outlook, or (GBIO), which laid out a vision of the major areas where biodiversity informatics needed to advances.
+The first GBIC conference took place in Copenhagen, Denmark in July 2012 and led to the publication of the Global Biodiversity Informatics Outlook, or (GBIO), which laid out a vision of the major areas where biodiversity informatics needed to advance.

 Looking for the GBIO report?
 Find it here >